Sumirsht/Diameter-height-H-D-models/README.md

 📁 Follow this repository for updates, contributions, or to adapt the script for your own forest biometric studies.

-👨‍🔬 Created by Sumir Shrestha.
+👨‍🔬 Created by Sumir Shrestha ((https://www.linkedin.com/in/sumir-shrestha456/)).
 Follow this work to support open forestry science and connect for future collaborations.